laureanray/kulay/README.md

-A Lush Theme for Neovim.
+colorscheme for neovim based on moonfly
 ===

 See: http://git.io/lush.nvim for more information on Lush and a helper script